chrisccoy/tech-radar/README.md

 ```
 GITLAB_TOKEN=<your git lab token> GITLAB_URL=<gitlab instance> bin/darwin_amd64/languages
 ```
-This will generate a json file that can be pushed to s3
+This command will crawl through a gitlab instance and collect software language information across projects.
+Once complete a json file is produced that can be pushed to s3 for use by the Tech Radar component in our Backstage application.

 ## s3
 The Tech Radar defined [here](https://git.ecd.axway.org/jdavanne/backstage/-/blob/master/packages/app/src/lib/AxwayTechClient.ts) is implemented to acess an s3 bucket for rendering.
 The Client code simply fetches the object over https,